Dosage Form: injection, solution

 Disclaimer: This drug has not been found by FDA to be safe and effective, and this labeling has not been approved by FDA.
 For further information about unapproved drugs, click here.

-1:10,000 (0.1 mg/mL)
+1 mg/10 mL (0.1 mg/mL)

 Protect solution from light;

 do not use the Injection if its color is